-In addition, Mr. Haim Shani is entitled to an annual bonus in respect of each calendar year commencing 2005, and as long as Mr. Shani is employed as CEO of the Company, at a rate of 7.5% of the pre-tax profit on that year (cost to the Company) (hereinafter: "the Future Bonuses").
-The Future Bonuses shall be calculated each year (and not cumulatively), without accounting for losses, and will be paid within 30 days of the date of approval of the financial statements by the Company's Board of Directors, in respect of each calendar year as aforesaid, and approval of the Company's Compensation Committee that their terms are consistent with the Compensation Policy of the Company and the terms of the employment agreement of Mr. Shani.
+In addition, Mr. Haim Shani is entitled to an annual bonus in respect of each calendar year commencing 2005, and as long as he is employed as CEO of the Company, at a rate of 7.5% of the pre-tax profit on that year (cost to the Company).
+Starting from the closing date of the FIMI Fund investment transaction (as approved on March 29, 2016 by the Company's Compensation Committee and Board of Directors, and subsequently, on May 9, 2016, by the General Meeting of Company Shareholders), the bonus is subject to a cap of NIS 1.14 million (linked to the known CPI on May 9, 2016, the closing date of the FIMI Fund investment transaction) (hereinafter: "the Future Bonuses").
+The Future Bonuses will be calculated each year anew (and not cumulatively), without taking losses into account, and will be paid within 30 days of the date of approval of the financial statements by the Company's Board of Directors for each calendar year as aforesaid and affirmation by the Company's Compensation Committee that their terms are consistent with the Company's Compensation Policy and the terms of Mr. Shani's employment agreement.

-Termination of Mr. Shani's employment agreement, following its amendment in 2014 as specified above, requires the approval of a simple majority of the Board of Directors and a prior notice of at least 6 months.
-Mr. Shani may terminate his employment agreement for any reason, subject to a 3-months' notice.
-As for Ms. Shani, each party may terminate the agreement subject to a 2-months' notice, and the Company would be required to provide a material explanation for the termination, if initiated by the Company.
+Termination of Mr. Shani's employment agreement requires the approval of a simple majority of the Board of Directors and prior notice of at least six months.
+Mr. Shani may terminate his employment agreement for any reason, subject to three months' notice.
+As for Ms. Shani, each party may terminate the agreement subject to two months' notice, and the Company would be required to provide a material explanation for the termination.